Weak Hero: Development

-It was announced by Jaedam Media in May 2021 that they had reached an agreement with Playlist to co-produce a drama adaptation of the popular Naver webtoon, Weak Hero.
-It was later confirmed that shotcake, the studio co-founded by director and screenwriter Han Jun-hee (Netflix's D.P.), would also be producing the drama.
+It was announced by Jaedam Media in May 2021 that they had reached an agreement with Playlist to co-produce a drama adaptation of the popular Naver webtoon Weak Hero.
+It was later confirmed that Shortcake, the studio co-founded by director and screenwriter Han Jun-hee (Netflix's D.P.), would also be producing the drama.
 Yu Su-min, who had recently won Best Film at the Mise-en-scène Short Film Festival, would direct and write the series while Han would serve as creative director.
 For the action choreography and stunts, martial arts director Heo Myeong-haeng (Vincenzo) would direct and Ahn Ji-Hye (Squid Game) would serve as art director.
 The original soundtrack would be produced by Primary.

-To create the gloomy and cold atmosphere the titular character is known for, Park Ji-hoon revealed that he took inspiration from Won Bin's performance in The Man from Nowhere (2010) as well as Kwon Sang-woo in Once Upon a Time in High School (2004).
-The climax at the end of Episode 8 is a direct homage to the final scene in the latter.
-He also lost over 10 pounds of muscle to achieve Si-eun's weak appearance.
-The cast also attended action school together for several months so they could safely film the intense action sequences.
+To create the gloomy and cold atmosphere the titular character is known for, Park Ji-hoon took inspiration from Won Bin's performance in The Man from Nowhere (2010) as well as Kwon Sang-woo in Once Upon a Time in High School (2004).
+The climax at the end of eighth episode is a direct homage to the final scene in the latter.
+Park also lost over 10 pounds of muscle to achieve Si-eun's weak appearance.
+The cast attended action school together for several months so they could safely film the intense action sequences.